 • HDPE Heat-fused On Site

-Milford Water Company has now shut down the existing 75 vertical wells and can achieve their maximum permitted production with the two (2) new horizontal water wells.
+Milford Water Company shut down the existing 75 vertical wells and can achieve their maximum permitted production with the two (2) new horizontal water wells.

 Horizontal Water Well Production